-Resource Sector Digest: Topping Dr Evil?
+Resource Sector Digest: Topping Dr. Evil?

 Setting The Scene

-Remember the scene in the Austin Powers movie where a monetarily challenged Dr Evil is holding the world to ransom for $1M -- oops, make that $100B?
-We can't help wondering whether the Tanzanian government was in fact inspired by this very scene when they slapped Acacia Mining (OTC:ABGLF) with a $190B tax bill for allegedly under-reporting mineral exports from the country.
-The amount certainly seems equally challenged and off target as Dr Evil's first shot.
+Remember the scene in the Austin Powers movie where a monetarily challenged Dr. Evil is holding the world to ransom for $1M - oops, make that $100B?
+We can't help wondering whether the Tanzanian government was in fact inspired by this very scene when it slapped Acacia Mining (OTC:ABGLF) with a $190B tax bill for allegedly under-reporting mineral exports from the country.
+The amount certainly seems equally challenged and off target as Dr. Evil's first shot.

-Let's put this number into context. $190B equate to almost double the revenue generated by all gold miners in 2016, with Acacia's 2016 revenue amounting to just about $1B or around 0.5% of the tax bill.
+Let's put this number into context. $190B equates to almost double the revenue generated by all gold miners in 2016, with Acacia's 2016 revenue amounting to just about $1B or around 0.5% of the tax bill.
 Or taking a different view and depending on who you ask, Tanzania's total debt currently stands somewhere between $20B and $25B, and the GDP prints about twice this number.
 Very obviously, the $190B tax bill is well and truly a fantasy without any hope of ever getting paid.
-The number as well as the cited reasons are so far removed from reality that one has to wonder what the Tanzanian Government is actually aiming for.
+The number and the cited reasons are so far removed from reality that one has to wonder what the Tanzanian government is actually aiming for.

-According to the World Gold Council Tanzania was ranked third within Africa in terms of gold production in 2016, trailing only South Africa and Ghana.
-Gold mining in the country is regulated by contracts between the individual mining companies and the government, and industrial relationships have been un-easy for years due to allegations of corruption and human rights abuse.
-The current crisis is linked to the election of Mr John Magufuli to President in October 2015, whose campaign centered around fighting corruption and also featured improvement of Tanzania's benefits from the country's mineral wealth.
+According to the World Gold Council, Tanzania was ranked third within Africa in terms of gold production in 2016, trailing only South Africa and Ghana.
+Gold mining in the country is regulated by contracts between the individual mining companies and the government, and industrial relationships have been uneasy for years due to allegations of corruption and human rights abuse.
+The current crisis is linked to the election of Mr. John Magufuli to President in October 2015, whose campaign centered around fighting corruption and also featured improvement of Tanzania's benefits from the country's mineral wealth.

-His actionist hands-on approach has earned him a degree of respect with his electorate, and by and large his actions targeting gold miners in general, and Acacia in particular seem to enjoy popular support.
+His actionist hands-on approach has earned him a degree of respect with his electorate, and by and large his actions targeting gold miners in general, and Acacia in particular, seem to enjoy popular support.
 Two lines of action have been taken with regards to the metals mining industry so far: firstly, an increase in royalties and export taxes; and secondly, a ban on the export of concentrate.
 While the former is targeted at all gold miners in the country alike, the latter is only of concern to Acacia.
-In our view, waving the $190B tax bill stick is most likely a round-about way of asking the country's gold miners to accept these latest changes to the country's mining law, as both large gold miners with operations in the country, namely Acacia Mining and AngloGold Ashanti (AU), have already initiated arbitration in protest of the increased taxes, while representatives from Acacia's largest shareholder, Barrick Gold (ABX) are still involved in direct negotiations with government officials.
+In our view, waving the $190B tax bill stick is most likely a round-about way of asking the country's gold miners to accept these latest changes to the country's mining law, as both large gold miners with operations in the country, namely Acacia Mining and AngloGold Ashanti (NYSE:AU), have already initiated arbitration in protest of the increased taxes, while representatives from Acacia's largest shareholder, Barrick Gold (NYSE:ABX), are still involved in direct negotiations with government officials.

-A recent mine invasion at North Mara points to yet another layer of complexitiy in the relationship between Tanzania and the gold miners.
+A recent mine invasion at North Mara points to yet another layer of complexity in the relationship between Tanzania and the gold miners.
 Allegations of human rights abuse at this mine have already abounded for years and will probably also feature prominently in ongoing negotiations.
-These allegations represent an achilles heel in Acacia's position.
-Canadian miners already brought to account in Canada for their alleged human rights abuse in developing countries include Hudbay Mining (HBM), Nevsun Resources (NSU), and Tahoe Resources (TAHO).
+These allegations represent an Achilles' heel in Acacia's position.
+Canadian miners already brought to account in Canada for their alleged human rights abuse in developing countries include Hudbay Mining (NYSE:HBM), Nevsun Resources (NYSEMKT:NSU), and Tahoe Resources (NYSE:TAHO).
 Barrick Gold is Acacia's majority shareholder and former owner of the North Mara mine and must be acutely aware of the potential implications of these allegations.

-Contrary to other commentators we don't believe that Tanzania is looking for a pre-text to nationalize gold mines.
-Mr Magufuli is an industrial chemist by education, and almost certainly able to appreciate the complexities of gold mining operations.
-As such we suspect he would agree with us that these mines cannot be operated successfully for long without the know-how brought to the table by the international mining companies.
+Contrary to other commentators, we don't believe that Tanzania is looking for a pre-text to nationalize gold mines.
+Mr. Magufuli is an industrial chemist by education, and almost certainly able to appreciate the complexities of gold mining operations.
+As such, we suspect he would agree with us that these mines cannot be operated successfully for long without the know-how brought to the table by the international mining companies.
 And he would also be aware of the implications for his country in the likely event of losing in the ensuing arbitration procedures as well.

-And contrary to Dr Evil in the Austin Powers movie we believe that Mr Magufuli will manage to eke out improvements in Tanzania's position once all is done and dusted.
-He certainly won't get the $190B fantasy bill, and he probably won't be foolish enough to nationalize any gold mines; but we believe it is highly likely that gold miners will eventually grind their teeth and agree to increased royalties and taxes.
+And contrary to Dr. Evil in the Austin Powers movie, we believe that Mr. Magufuli will manage to eke out improvements in Tanzania's position once all is done and dusted.
+He certainly won't get the $190B fantasy bill, and he probably won't be foolish enough to nationalize any gold mines, but we believe it is highly likely that gold miners will eventually grind their teeth and agree to increased royalties and taxes.

 Actionable Ideas

-Peter Arendas sees potential for near-term gains with New Gold (NGD), and The Investment Doctor still likes Newmont Mining (NEM).
+Peter Arendas sees potential for near-term gains with New Gold (NYSEMKT:NGD), and The Investment Doctor still likes Newmont Mining (NYSE:NEM).
 Both have some strong points to back up their respective calls.

 Drill Result Summary